 Lenten Devotional for 2018

-I am in the process of writing a weekly Lenten devotional.
-Week 1 is now available for download.
-It is absolutely free!
-My hope and prayer is that anyone who reads it will be blessed as they prepare for Easter.
+I am in the process of writing a weekly Lenten devotional and they are available weekly through Lent.
+They are absolutely free!
+My hope and prayer is that anyone who reads them will be blessed as they prepare for the Journey to Easter.
 You can click the link below to go to the Lenten 2018 Download page.
-I hope you enjoy it, and I would love any feedback.
+I hope you enjoy them, and I would love any feedback.

 The Holtons Are Going To The Philippines!

 February 2nd, 2018

 I am excited to announce that my family and I are going on a short-term three-week missions trip to the Philippines this summer (June 11th to July 5th).
 We are so excited to serve with our good friends Sam and Amy Divinagracia who are currently living and serving in Ilo Ilo.

 As excited,as we are, we are also a bit nervous as this is a big trip for the six of us.
 I would like to first ask that all of you who come to this page to PLEASE pray for us daily.
 Prayer is our greatest resource and we cannot do this without it.
 We also have financial needs.
 As of this writing we still need around $7000 to meet our goal.
 If you feel led to give money towards this trip, you can make a donation by clicking the "donate" button on the side of this page or click the donate button at the end of this post (...CLICK TO READ MORE).

 Your Best Year Ever: A 5-Step Plan For Achieving Your Most Important Goals

 One of my struggles for the past 30 plus years is getting in the habit of setting up my goals in life for success.
 Like many people in this world I have spent countless years trodding and plodding along to just get through the year in one-piece.
 I have read books, went to seminars and even had mentors help me, just to end up being organized and disciplined for a time and then I eventually giving up and going back to living an unorganized life...
 READ MORE

 Reading Through the Bible in 2018